hujun-open/myflags/README.md

 - usage: the usage string of the parameter
 - action: this field is an action, the value is the method name to run
 - required: this field is a mandatory required flag
-- choices: a comma separated list of value choices for the field, used for auto completion
+- choices: a comma separated list of value choices for the field, used for shell completion
+- complete: the value is the method name for shell completion

 ## Supported Types